-Cataracts are a major health care issue among the elderly population.
+Cataracts are a major healthcare issue among the elderly population.
 Here, one among three persons has some form of vision loss or eye disease even before they are 65.
-The most common causes of vision loss for the ageing people are age-related eye diseases such as cataract, macular degeneration, glaucoma and diabetic retinopathy.
+The most common causes of vision loss for ageing people are age-related eye diseases such as cataracts, macular degeneration, glaucoma and diabetic retinopathy.

 Cataracts and Vision loss facts

 A cataract is a common symptom of vision damage in the elderly.
 Many times surgery is effective in bringing back their vision.
 Diabetic retinopathy can be observed in the elderly during the time of diagnosis.
 At times, during the initial stages of diabetes as well.
 If diagnosed with diabetes, patients must undergo eye screening with dilation and must continue thereafter every year.

 Also, many define age-related macular degeneration as the loss of central vision.
 Primary open-angle glaucoma leads to optic nerve damage and loss of the visual field.
 Regular screening tests for elderly patients is mandatory, as this condition could initially be asymptomatic.

 Vision impairment is a reduced ability to perform daily activities.
 It also can bring an increased risk of depression.
 Some of the most common causes for vision impairment in the elderly like glaucoma, diabetic retinopathy or cataract have some of the following symptoms as explained here.

 Symptoms of Cataracts